-The waste volume in our curbside/municipal service was actually flat from the previous year.
-That represents a pause in the recent trend.
-Additionally, in keeping with SCRRRA's long-term budget, another increase in tipping fee charged to member towns for MSW was approved.
-An additional \$2 was added, bringing the rate to \$61.25 per ton will be effective July 1, 2023.
-Other areas of waste management remained stable, but cost increases may be anticipated going forward.
+The waste volume in our curbside/municipal service remained flat.
+That represents a second year of reprieve in the recent trend.
+Additionally, in keeping with SCRRRA's long-term budget, another increase in tipping fee charged to member towns for MSW was approved at \$67.81 per ton effective July 1, 2024.
+Bulky waste disposal rates increased significantly, which was anticipated.
+Cost increases can be expected to continue their steady increase going forward, especially as the State has failed in its long-term planning for waste management State-wide.